-We’d love to hear your examples of when a brand representative went above and beyond to make your buying experience a memorable one.
-How did you feel, and did you purchase from the company again because of that experience?
+I’m interested in hearing examples of when a company employee went above and beyond to make your buying experience a memorable one.
+How did you feel?
+Did you purchase again because of that experience, even when you could buy somewhere else for a better price?
+Share your views by joining CX conversations on Instagram and Twitter.